Terransky/https-Terransky.github.io-reading-notes-/README.md

 ![Suffering](https://images.gr-assets.com/quotes/1424559768p8/158868.jpg)

-Markdowns utilized: H1, image linking, bolding, lists, and emojis. :thumbs_up:
+Markdowns utilized: H1, image linking, bolding, lists, and emojis. :thumbsup:

 My name is Anthony and this is the link to my github profile: (https://github.com/Terransky)